Welcome to the Homer Bookstore, the oldest independent bookstore on the Kenai Peninsula,

 Homer Bookstore gift certificates have no expiration date and no hidden fees.
 You always know how much is left on them - they are available anytime for any amount and are always a welcome gift.

 YUM!
-Choose from Chugach Chocolates (made in Girdwood, Alaska), Theo, and Moonstruck.
+Choose from Chugach Chocolates (made in Girdwood, Alaska), and Theo.

 Like the book selection, the greeting cards are also individually hand-picked from dozens of card publishers, as well as some from local artists and photographers.
 This card selection (most of them blank inside) is often acclaimed by customers as the nicest card selection in Alaska.